 Developing a Food Plot Plan

-The most asked question that a habitat consultant receives is “what should I plant?”
-No one, single blend will attract whitetails all season long, supply what you need for optimum health and antler growth, hold whitetails on your property, help them recoup from rut -related stress or whatever your food plot goal.
+The most asked question that a habitat consultant receives is “What should I plant?”
+No one, single blend will attract whitetails all season long, supply what you need for optimum health and antler growth, hold whitetails on your property, help them recoup from rut-related stress, or whatever your food plot goal.
 It depends on your management goals as to what would be the best things to plant.
 Since different crops become palatable at different times and all yield different amounts of food, how much acreage you’re devoting also makes a difference.
-Variety can be a key to just about any food plot related goal.
-Explore the different varieties BioLogic offers to help you decide what to plant.
+Variety can be a key to just about any food plot-related goal.
+Explore these food plot preparation tips and the different varieties BioLogic offers to help you decide what to plant.